mikeizbicki/ucr-cs100/tutorials/shell-scripts/README.md

 5
 ```

-'$#' represents the number of the total arguments. '$0' represents the first argument which is script itself. '$1' represents your first provided argument.
-Likewise, '$2' represents the second provided argument, '$3' represents the third provided argument, and etc.
+'$#' represents the number of the total arguments. '$0' represents the first argument which is the script itself. '$1' represents your first provided argument.
+Likewise, '$2' represents the second provided argument, '$3' represents the third provided argument, and so on.

 There are also some preset variables in Unix, and you can use those variables in any other programs: